10 Biggest WWE Money In The Bank Surprises

 Returns, cash-ins and improbable winners, oh my!

-The Money in the Bank concept is now deeply ingrained in WWE, the first match of its type having taken place at 2005's WrestleMania 21, growing to become it's own unique event with Raw, SmackDown and women's division matches being offered up for fans of ladder match mayhem.
+The Money in the Bank concept is now deeply ingrained in WWE, with the first match of its type having taken place at 2005's WrestleMania 21, growing to become it's own unique event with Raw, SmackDown and women's division matches being offered up for fans of ladder match mayhem.

 Money in the Bank and 'surprise' these days go hand-in-hand, whether because of match winners, unexpected cash-ins and even returns, so expect the, erm, expected unexpectedness this year, too.